• Skip to primary navigation

 Expert Tips

-• Use a mix of bones.
-Using a mix of different bones, such as backs, necks, wings, and feet, will result in a well-rounded flavor.
+• Using a mix of different bones, such as backs, necks, wings, and feet, will result in a well-rounded flavor.

-• Skim the foam.
-Skimming the foam from the surface of the broth as it cooks can help to produce a clearer and cleaner-tasting broth.
+• Skimming the foam from the surface of the broth as it cooks can help to produce a clearer and cleaner-tasting broth.

-• Cook low and slow.
-Cooking the broth on low heat for 8-10 hours will allow the flavors to fully develop and result in a rich and flavorful broth.
+• Cooking the broth on low heat for 8-10 hours will allow the flavors to fully develop and result in a rich and flavorful broth.

-• Strain the broth.
-Straining the broth through a fine-mesh strainer will remove any solids and result in a clearer broth.
+• Straining the broth through a fine-mesh strainer will remove any solids and result in a clearer broth.

 Variations

-• Add additional seasonings: Try adding additional seasonings such as rosemary, parsley, or bay leaves to enhance the flavor of the broth.
+• Additional seasonings: Add additional seasonings such as rosemary, parsley, or bay leaves to enhance the flavor.

-• Use different vegetables: Try using different vegetables such as leeks, turnips, or mushrooms to add additional depth of flavor to the broth.
+• Use different vegetables: Use different vegetables such as leeks, turnips, or mushrooms to add additional depth of flavor.

-• Make it spicy: Adding spices such as cumin, coriander, or chili flakes to the broth can make it spicy and add a different dimension of flavor.
+• Spicy: Add spices such as cumin, coriander, or chili flakes to the broth to make it spicy and add a different dimension of flavor.

-• Make it vegetarian or vegan: To make a vegetarian or vegan version of the broth, replace the chicken bones with vegetables such as carrots, celery, and onion, and add additional seasonings for flavor.
+• Vegetarian or vegan: Replace the chicken bones with vegetables such as carrots, celery, and onion, and add additional seasonings for flavor.

 Storing & Freezing